jstewmc/authorize-group/README.md

 $roles = [
     // the "administrator" role...
     'administrator' => [
-        // for the "user" resource...
+        // for the "users" resource...
         'users' => [
             // has the "create" action
             'create'